CBG: A Lesser-Known, Extraordinary Cannabinoid

 It’s important to check out a product’s label and third-party lab results to determine exactly what cannabinoids are included in a strain and in what concentrations.

-The findings on CBG are pretty promising for addressing a number of ailments and health issues.
+The findings on CBG are pretty promising for addressing a number of ailments.

-What’s even more is the fact that it doesn’t produce any mind-altering effects, so you don’t have to worry about getting high from consuming it, unless you choose a product that also includes a certain level of THC.
+What’s even more is the fact that it doesn’t produce any mind-altering effects, so you don’t have to worry about getting an altered state from consuming it.

-Though it is not abundantly found in cannabis plants, this is a blessing in disguise for many medical patients, as it has caused the acute focus of scientific researchers to discover more about its applications.
+Though it is not abundantly found in cannabis plants, this is a blessing in disguise for many people, as it has caused the acute focus of scientific researchers to discover more about its applications.